rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/SharePointItems.md

 - sharepointId: System.String
   - ID of the object in SharePoint Online.
+- objectId: System.String
+  - Rubrik cluster ID for the parent object of the SharePoint item.
 - snappableType: SnappableType
   - Type of the parent object.
 - listItems: list of SharePointListItems